skdelphix/maskdocs/docs/Connecting_Data/Managing_File_Formats.md

  5. Enter a **Logical Name**.
  6. Click **Submit**.

-### For a Format Type of Delimited File, Excel sheet, or Fixed Width File
+### For a Format Type of Delimited File, or Fixed Width File

  1. Click **Select**.
  2. Browse for the file from which to import fields.